 Scroll down to 'Asset Tasks' and enable 'Import Hierarchy':

-Drag the model file into the 'Assets Panel':
+As an overview, when you drag the model file into the 'Assets Panel':

 The following assets will be created when imported: